devendrk/recipe-server/README.md

 - delete Recipe : `DELETE /api/recipes/:id`
   note: id must be integer

 NOTE:
- At the moment Docker doesnot work.
+At the moment Docker dev doesnot work.
 Please use npm to run the server.
 Once dockerize is done I will update the docs.